5hubh4m/simple_ra/README.md

 A simple implementation of Relational Algebra.

 ### Compiling and running

 Go to the directory, and just use `make` to compile and `./simple_ra` or `make run` to run.
 The package `libreadline` (`libreadline-devel` or `libreadline-dev`) is required to compile and run the program.
 You can install it using the package manager of your operating system.

 ### Syntax

 The syntax is totally inspired from pure RA.
 However, to make it easier to type using an ASCII keyboard, some changes have been made.
 Below is a brief description of the syntax.

 * `table_name` : Displays whole view/table from a view/table named `table_name`

-* `SELECT [Predicate] (Expression)` : Select using a predicate from expression.
+* `SELECT [predicate] (expression)` : Select using a predicate from expression.
 Predicate is a list of elementary boolean expressions.
-The following predcate expressiona are valid
+The following predicate expressions are valid

 >`value > value`